atsamd_hal/sercom/

 19//!

-20//!
-A `Pads` type takes five or six type parameters, depending on the chip.The
+21//!
+A `Pads` type takes five type parameters, the first type specifies the

 28//!